jeffpar/basicdos/demos/preview/part5.md

 and appreciate how well an IBM PC could actually run two programs simultaneously.

 {% include machine.html id="ibm5150-4" %}

+There's also a "[Dueling Monitors](../../dual/multi/)" demo featuring FOUR active sessions (two per monitor).
+This may be pushing the IBM PC a bit too far, but any session that's waiting for input (ie, blocked) has no impact on the scheduler.

 It's important to note that BASIC-DOS is *not* attempting to emulate a "virtual machine" within each session.
 That would require swapping global